boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 # Practical Local LLM Performance on a MacBook Air M4 (July 2026)

-Tests conducted in July 2026.
+Tests conducted in July/August 2026.

 This report is not intended to compare model quality or reasoning ability.
 The goal is to evaluate which GGUF models are practically usable on a MacBook Air M4 with 24 GB of unified memory, focusing on inference speed, memory usage, and overall user experience.